divyeshakti/zeotap-web-sdk-docs/my-docs/docs/adobe/Actions/actions.md

 Event → Condition (optional) → Action
 ```

 This section walks you through configuring all essential rules for Zeotap integration.
+Before setting up actions, make sure you have [installed](/docs/adobe/installation) and [configured](/docs/adobe/configure) the Zeotap extension.

 ---